Last Updated on June 23, 2023

 I HAVE A LOT OF ALCOHOL LEFT.
 WHAT CAN I USE IT FOR?

 If you’re not planning to drink it in cocktails, keep it on hand for making tinctures with other useful herbs.
-With a single bottle of vodka, I’ve made enough stinging nettle tincture, pine needle tincture, goldenrod tincture, elderberry tincture, elderflower tincture, California poppy tincture, and ground ivy tincture to keep me well supplied for years.
+With a single bottle of vodka, I’ve made enough stinging nettle tincture, pine needle tincture, goldenrod tincture, elderberry tincture, elderflower tincture, California poppy tincture, lemon balm tincture, and ground ivy tincture to keep me well supplied for years.
 It’s so helpful to have these plant medicines on hand for the six months each year that nothing grows here!

 You can make smaller or larger quantities depending on how much you think you will use, and then place smaller amounts in dropper bottles.
 I usually take a couple of small bottles of pine and elderberry tincture when I travel because they’re so helpful for battling cold viruses.